Each invitation, written on thick paper, hand-sweet, heavy stock. Deckled edges.

 Victoria stands.
 She lets the calm stillness of death settle upon her.
 She straightens the front of her dress and looks at Andrei.
 Arms crossed, he gives back nothing.

 She speaks, her voice raised, so that all the room might hear.
 She looks among the family.
 Her gaze falls upon the one that might help.
 “William.
 I must ask for your help.
 Fetch your valet.
 Have these children taken to—” She looks towards Renie, hand out.
 “Where did you take them from?”

 Renie’s limbs feel heavy and dumb.
 She turns from face to face, each one blank.
 Her gaze comes to rest on the grinning aspect of Andrei, forked beard and full lips.

 “Answer, fool!”
 Victoria says, grabbing the woman’s arm.
 Renie falls to her knees.

-“Gethsemane,” she whispers.
-“I took them from Gethsemane.”
+“Helena,” she whispers.
+“I took them from Helena.”